 The landscapes and vistas in Bolivia are truly matchless.
 This landlocked Andean nation boasts some of the most extreme, diverse topographies on the planet.
 At a dizzying 3,650 meters (11,975 feet) above sea level, La Paz is a city amongst the clouds, with snow-capped mountains… Click to learn more.

-During the drier seasons, from May to October is ideal.
-Travel from November to March can include heavy downpours that can impede transportation over the Salar de Uyuni although the salt flats have the remarkable appearance of a mirror during rainy season.
+Uyuni is a year-round destination, though visiting during the drier seasons, from May to October, is ideal.
+Travel from November to March can include heavy downpours that can impede transportation over the Salar de Uyuni (when it is not possible to reach the rock outcrops covered in cacti in the middle of the Salar), although conversely the salt flats have the remarkable appearance of a mirror during rainy season which is remarkable for photography enthusiasts.

 The Salar de Uyuni is comprised of a salt-crusted surface ranging from tens of centimeters to a few meters, with underlying brine composed of sodium, lithium, and magnesium chlorides.
 From May until October, this mineral-rich surface renders an expanse of land, a silent, motionless vastness that extends far into the horizon.
 However, during the rainy season, from November to March, the Salar becomes coated with a shallow layer of water, creating a mirror-like appearance.
 Both seasons yield breathtaking views of the land and many visitors are inspired by the Salar’s surreal characteristics.
 The landscape provides magnificent material for photographs–from the colorful and quirky to the pure and poetic.